VedantRaval3011/Naturalist/README.md

 ## Features
 - **Clean Design**: A minimalistic and visually pleasing layout to focus attention on the products.
 - **Smooth Animations**: Product transitions and animations using GSAP for an engaging experience.
-- **Responsive**: The website is designed to look great on all devices.
 - **Custom Animations**: Animations are handled using GSAP for enhanced flexibility and performance.

 ## Tech Stack